sib-swiss/enrichment-analysis-training/docs/exercises.md

-## Exercises

 In this section, you will find the R code that we will use during the course.
-We will explain the code during practicals.
+We will explain the code and output during correction of the exercises.

 ## Source of data